Bucket full of tears,

 To his credit, he hadn't had sex with the blond girl he'd met just the month prior at a club.
 True, he had invited her over with the intention of hooking up, but then he'd stopped to kick his shoes off beside hers before crawling on top of her on the bed.
-That was when he remembered Alena.
+That was when he remembered Elizabeth.
 And how she'd always, always get irritated with him for not taking his shoes off inside.

 The girl on his bed was furious at his sudden change in demeanor, but he could care less that she'd thrown her shoes at him before slamming the flat door behind her.

 He should've known better than to leave them strewn on the floor by his dresser, just under the bottle.